applewjr/heroku_apps/README.md

 ### Notable sections

 [Wordle Solver](https://www.jamesapplewhite.com/wordle)
-- Python function used to input Wordle quesses and find the ideal next guess
+- Python function used to input Wordle guesses and find the ideal next guess

 [Quordle Solver](https://www.jamesapplewhite.com/quordle)
 - Python function which built on the Wordle logic to solve 4 Wordle puzzles at once
 - This involved a totally new strategy where you minimize the weights of used letters to ensure a wider variety of letter usage

 [Blossom/Spelling Bee Solver](https://www.jamesapplewhite.com/blossom)
-- Another Python function that ingests all englush words and find the largest length words based on inclusion criteria
+- Another Python function that ingests all english words and find the largest length words based on inclusion criteria

 [Any Word Finder](https://www.jamesapplewhite.com/any_word)
 - An expansion of the Blossom solver beyond a game.
 Find any word you are thinking of by entering a variety of criteria to describe the word